zyedidia/eget/man/eget.md

 :    Use the given tagged release instead of the latest release.
 Example: **`eget -t nightly zyedidia/micro`**.

+  `--pre-release`

+:    Include pre-releases when fetching the latest version.
+This will get the latest overall release, even if it is a pre-release.

   `--to=`

 :    Move the executable to the given name after extraction.
 Example: **`eget zyedidia/micro --to /usr/local/bin`**.
 Example: **`eget --asset nvim.appimage --to nvim neovim/neovim`**.